diffblue/gitlab/doc/integration/gitpod.md

 You can launch Gitpod directly from GitLab in one of these ways:

 - *From your project's page:*
-  1. Go to your project, and navigate to the page you want to edit.
+  1. Go to your project, then go to the page you want to edit.
   1. Select the caret **(angle-down)** next to **Web IDE**, and select **Gitpod** from the list: